mohamed-tarek183/HOMESYNC/README.md

 Database implemented using MS Server SQL and Frontend developed using ASP.NET using C#.

-Winter'23 Univeristy project from database 1 course.
+Winter'23 Univeristy project for Database 1 course.

 I was responsible for the database and the "Room" page in the frontend.